Considering a Vacation from Your ADHD Medication?

 Taking a break from ADHD medication isn’t uncommon, but it’s also not a smart decision for everyone.
 Whether you’re worried that long-term prescription drug use is unsafe or dread side effects, read on for more info about taking a drug holiday.

-For most people who have attention deficit hyperactivity disorder (ADHD), medication is a fact of life.
-So is going off medication—or at least wanting to.
+For most people who have attention deficit disorder (ADHD or ADD), medication is a fact of life.
+So is going off medication — or at least wanting to.
 Taking pills day in and day out can feel like a big bother.

 People opt out of ADHD medication for all sorts of reasons, often without the consent of their doctors.
 Some people believe they have outgrown the need for medication.
 Some worry that long-term use of ADHD drugs is unsafe (something that so far has not been proven).
 Others go drug-free because they dislike feeling that they are “controlled” by medication.